draptik/dotnet-templating/README.md

     --output-directory, -o <path>
                           The directory where the project will be created --language, -l <csharp|fsharp>
                           The language used.
-Options: c#, f# (defaults to c#) --resource-directory, -r <path>
+Options: csharp, fsharp (defaults to csharp) --resource-directory, -r <path>
-                          The directory where the resources are located (defaults to 'resources') --force, -f <bool>    Force overwrite of existing files (defaults to true) --help                display this list of options.
+                          The directory where the resources are located (defaults to location of executable + './resources') --force, -f <bool>    Force overwrite of existing files (defaults to true) --help                display this list of options.